 - CVEN 5602 Advanced Highway Engineering and Design (each fall) Jake Kononov

 - CVEN 58xx Safety Engineering in Geometric Design (each spring) Jake Kononov

 - CVEN 5631 Transportation Planning Methods (each fall), taught by Juan Robles

 - CVEN 58xx Transportation Modelling with GIS Applications (each Spring)

 - CVEN 58xx Case Studies In Sustainable Transportation Systems (each spring), taught by Wesley Marshall

-The courses with 58xx numbers have yet to be formalized in the UC Denver course catalog.
+The courses with 58xx numbers have yet to be formalized in the CU Denver course catalog.

 CVEN 5611, CVEN 5621 and CVEN 5631 must be taken by all transportation graduate students (MS, MEng and PhD).
 These three first-level courses and CVEN 5612 (Traffic Impact Assessment) can also be taken by qualified seniors.

 Prerequisites for these courses include college-level math, calculus, science and economics.
 A course similar to CVEN 3602 is strongly recommended.
 Other course prerequisites are: